mikexliu/stack/README.md

 }
 ```

 Define the `container`.
-This class must be `final` and extend the resource class.
+This class must extend the `resource` class.
 This is where the `business logic` is.
 ```java
 package example.container;